stevegrossi/stevegrossi.github.io/_posts/2017-10-01-quiet-places-to-work-in-indianapolis.md

 Nestled deep in the woods of the IMA’s 100 Acres sculpture park, the [Ruth Lilly Visitor’s Pavillion](http://www.imamuseum.org/page/ruth-lilly-visitors-pavilion) is an incredibly cool building.
 With floor-to-ceiling glass windows and skylights behind a sculpted wooden ceiling, the main room fills with natural light filtered through the forest canopy above.
 Stow your headphones if you like—with bird feeders outside, you can hear birdsong among the other sounds of the woods.

 Delightfully isolated, it can be hard to find.
 Whether coming from the museum itself or (my preferred way on bike) the Central Canal Towpath, enter the 100 Acres across from an orange footbridge and follow signs through the woods.
+(If driving, the 100 Acres has its own parking lot off 38th street.)
 The 100 Acres are full of art and wonderful to explore if you need a break from work or someplace to eat a bag lunch.

 Amenities include restrooms and Wi-Fi, and the museum itself (a walk across the bridge) offers water fountains and a café.
 My only disappointment was the desk chairs which, like most modern concept chairs, are as uncomfortable as they are cool, so be sure to get up and walk around from time to time.
 However, there are comfy leather chairs too if you don’t mind your laptop living up to its name.
 One word of advice: perhaps avoid sitting directly across from the entrance.
 As I was the only one there, visitors often assumed I was on staff and walked up to ask me questions, and I didn’t know enough to be helpful!